Our Training Facilitators

 Jo has an extensive background in mental health as a mental health nurse, educator, consultant and Avivo board member.
 Her career history spans working as both a mental health and surgical nurse at Bentley Hospital, lecturing at Edith Cowan University, lecturing in the Diploma of Mental Health at ETEA along with her consulting work which has included providing analysis and rationale for a new service design for RUAH’s recreational services in WA.
 One of Jo’s specialities is working in the co-occurring arena.
 Jo continues to work as a mental health nurse as well as carrying out her consultancy and education work and Avivo board responsibilities.

-Wilma has significant experience as a counsellor and educator in the torture/trauma arena specifically working with the CaLD population.
+Wilma has significant experience as a counsellor and educator in the torture/trauma arena specifically working with the Culturally and Linguistically Diverse (CaLD) population.
 She has worked at the processing centres on Manus Island and Nauru, and spent two years undertaking trauma and education work in Cambodia.

 Sally’s depth of experience comes from a career in social work, counselling and education.
-She has a strong history working with people from trauma backgrounds in the community services sector and working with ATSI and CaLD clients, as well as significant experience working in regional Australia.
+She has a strong history working with people from trauma backgrounds in the community services sector and working with Aboriginal and Torres Strait Islander (ATSI) and Culturally and Linguistically Diverse (CaLD) clients, as well as significant experience working in regional Australia.
 Sally also has extensive experience providing Training and Employee Assistance for a wide range of organisations.

 Hayley draws on many years delivering psychological services, counseling and training in the public and private mental health sectors.
 Working directly in the community mental health sector, she has extensive skills and knowledge related to the assessment, treatment, support and advocacy of people with a mental illness.